SENZO-NCEKANA/Django-News-Application/README.md

 # Django News Application

-A Django-based news application that allows readers to view articles published by publishers and independent journalists, with role-based access control and subscription management.
+A news application built with Django that lets users read articles from different publishers and journalists.
+It includes user roles, subscriptions, and article management features.

 ## Features